dpc-sdp/ripple/docs/content/design-system/5.components/social-share.md

 ## Usage

-The Social share component allows users to share a page to their own social media channels.
+Use social share to let users share pages to their own social media channels.

 It uses the social media icons to: